 - Q3 2023 – Completion of Cascadia support track project

-Funding for this project was provided by the Government of Canada’s National Trade Corridors Fund and the Vancouver Fraser Port Authority.
-This project is one of nearly 40 transportation projects identified as part of the Greater Vancouver Gateway 2030 strategy.
+Funding for this project is provided by the Government of Canada’s through the National Trade Corridors Fund, the Vancouver Fraser Port Authority, and CP.
+Project value $84.2 million.